 In Great Britain, students play an important role in organising the education process.
 Their involvement and input in the improvement of education, student rights and protection is extremely valuable.
 After having reviewed the best initiatives of the UK Education System, the British Council in Ukraine, endorses putting in place student self-governance and the development of student leaders in Ukraine.

-The British Council in Ukraine announces a call for students to participate in the two-module leadership competencies development programme.
-The Student Action programme will help participants strengthen their own leadership skills in implementing social initiatives and master the tools to influence the quality of higher education at their university.
+The British Council in Ukraine has organized the two-module leadership competencies development programme.
+The Student Action programme help participants strengthen their own leadership skills in implementing social initiatives and master the tools to influence the quality of higher education at their university.

 The programme was developed by Mychailo Wynnyckyj (Head of the Secretariat of the National Agency for Quality Assurance in Higher Education, professor of National University of "Kyiv-Mohyla Academy” and Lviv Business School of Ukrainian Catholic University, advisor to the Minister of Education and Science of Ukraine).